Weatherbury Farm Grain Tracker

 From Planting to Harvest, Gehl Oats (Rolled Oats, Whole Oat Flour & Oat Groats) in the field:

 Preparing the seedbed for the oats.
-On the right, a tractor is plowing the field.
-On the left, another tractor is smoothing the seedbed with a power harrow.
+In the background, a tractor is plowing the field.
+In the foreground, another tractor is smoothing the seedbed with a power harrow.

 Planting the oats on the prepared seedbed.